Learn. Heal. Play. Connect. Evolve.

 - Bloom honors the idea that harmonious, happy, healthy, and empowered people can change the world!

 Bloom's media & online self discovery, diversity, equity, & inclusion, leadership, and wellness workshops help youth, adults, parents, educators, administrators, thought leaders, creatives, and business owners make personal and community health and wellness a priority.

-Bloom uses the latest insights from public health, psychology, and neuroscience to create engaging media, tech, curriculum. workshops, conferences, and events that help humans bloom into their best selves.
+Bloom uses the latest insights from public health, psychology, neuroscience, and tech to create engaging media, online learning platforms, curriculum, workshops, and online and in person conferences that help humans bloom into their best selves.

-Dr. Akoumany has over 9 years of experience helping over 300+ students, 100 educators, and 75 parents gain life, leadership, mindfulness, wellness, diversity, equity, inclusion, and conflict resolution skills in Baltimore and Washington, D.C.
+Dr. Akoumany has over 10 years of experience helping over 1000+ students, 120 educators, and 100 parents gain life, leadership, mindfulness, the nature of consciousness, movement, play, wellness, diversity, equity, inclusion, and conflict resolution skills in Baltimore and Washington, D.C.